sofiagobar/lab-movies-celebrities/README.md

 ### Steps we will follow in this iteration:

-1. Create the `/movies/:id/edit` GET route in `routes/movies.routes.js`.
+1. Create the `/movies/:id/edit` GET route.
 2. In that route:
    - Call the `Movie` model’s `findOne()` or `findById()` method to retrieve a specific movie by its _id_
    - Call the `Celebrity` model's `find()` to retrieve all celebrities for the cast.